Icinga/ansible-collection-icinga/doc/getting-started.md

 **Permissions/Become**:
 The collection does administrative work on the server.
 Please ensure the ansible_user you are using has the right permissions.
 Otherwise use the parameter '--become' with your ansible-playbook command.

-If you need to use only become for a specific role you can add the following in your playbook.
+If you need to use become for a specific role only, you can add the following structure in your playbook.

 ```yaml
 - name: Play
   become: false